 What is a Paradox?
 According to the Oxford dictionary, a paradox is a noun that has two meanings: 1.
 A seemingly absurd or contradictory statement or proposition which when investigated may prove to be well founded or true.
 2. A person or thing that combines contradictory features or qualities.
 I love paradoxes because they areContinue reading “20 Fascinating Paradoxes About Life”

 I’ve played a lot of sport in my lifetime.
-My first basketball game was on the Diamond Valley mini-courts in Victoria, Australia when I was six years old.
+When I was six years old, my first basketball game was on the Diamond Valley mini-courts in Victoria, Australia.
 My most recent game was this week at Wan Smol Bag in Port Vila, Vanuatu.
-That means I’ve been playing organised sport for over 27 years now.BothContinue reading “What Psychological Strategies Can Improve Your Sporting Performance the Most?”
+So that means I’ve been playing organised sport for over 27 years now.Continue reading “What Psychological Strategies Can Improve Your Sporting Performance the Most?”